estelle15000/HandlebarsStarter/README.md

 <b>English:</b><br>
 Simplified and generic implementation of the HandleBars framework:
 - A Middleware that secures access, thanks to Node.js session variables, can't access list.hbs if you ain't authenticated
-- A generic CRUD file for the SQLite relational database ( Experimental)
+- A generic CRUD(Create, Read, Update, Delete)  file for the SQLite relational database ( Experimental)
 - A Bootstrap 5 library and its media queries
 - Asynchronous database queries ( Using Async Await)